-The holiday activities and food programme is being funded by the Depatment for Education.
+The holiday activities and food programme (HAF) is being funded by the Depatment for Education.

-The aim of the programme is to make free places available to children eligible for free school meals for the equivalent of at least four hours a day, four days a week and for six weeks a year.
-This would cover four weeks in the summer and a week’s worth of provision in each of the Easter and Christmas holidays in 2021.
+The aim of the programme is to make free places available to children recieving benefits-related free school meals for the equivalent of at least four hours a day, four days a week and for six weeks a year.

-BCP Council will be using the Department for Education funding to provide grant funding to activity providers to deliver (and develop) free holiday provision, including healthy food and enriching activities, for children who receive benefits-related free school meals.
+BCP Council are using the Department for Education funding to provide grant funding to activity providers to deliver (and develop) free holiday activity provision, including healthy food and enriching activities, for children who receive benefits-related free school meals.
 It will be optional for eligible children to attend this provision if they wish.

-The funding should cover at least 4 weeks in the summer and a week’s worth of provision in each of the Easter and Christmas holidays.
+We have already run a pilot programme over the Easter 2021 holiday.
+Further funding is available to cover four weeks in the summer and a week’s worth of provision during the Christmas holiday.
 Providers are expected to make full use of volunteers to support delivery.